 Scheduling is normally a dreaded task on the to-do list, and whether it’s one person’s job or a shared responsibility of the management team, it is important to use a consistent form of scheduling.
-Here are eight smart scheduling strategies that will not only save you money and time but eliminate the stress that comes with the task.
+Here are nine smart scheduling strategies that will not only save you money and time but eliminate the stress that comes with the task.

 Look at Historical Sales Trends to Create a Forecast

 Using your historical sales trends alleviates the guess work of what you can expect to sell.
 Sure, a large party might walk in right at closing and you will need someone to stay late, but typically, your historical trends will be a good indicator of your labor needs.
 Pay attention to peak hours per day to see where you can scale labor back.
-Perhaps there is a slow sales period mid-afternoon between the lunch and dinner rush when you can cut a few servers or kitchen sta.
+Perhaps there is a slow sales period mid-afternoon between the lunch and dinner rush when you can cut a few servers or kitchen staff.
 Also notice seasonal trends such as conventions, sporting events, and patio weather in which you may need to augment your staff.

 Stagger Shifts to Mitigate Labor